Ararat, Victoria: Sub-Treasury & Assay Office 1858

 Sub-Treasuries were established at major gold fields from the late 1850s onwards by the Victorian Government to receive and hold the gold recovered from the diggings.
 There were Sub-Treasuries at Ballarat, Castlemaine, Beechworth, Sandhurst [Bendigo], Maryborough and Ararat.
 Several survive.
-The Sub-Treasury building in Beechworth (1856) which was repurposed as the in the 1880s as the Police Station is one.
+The Sub-Treasury building in Beechworth (1856) which was repurposed in the 1880s as the Police Station is one.
 The main (Old) Treasury Building in Melbourne was completed in 1862.

 The Ararat Sub-Treasury & Assay Office (1858) was the sixth to be opened.
 The value of the gold received by the Ararat Sub-Treasury in that year was £29,820 7sh 2d with a value in the 2020s in the order of $15m.

 (The Victoria Heritage Database records the 1993 relocation to Ballarat of the wooden flat-pack building (1857) used by the Ararat Gold Warden and originally located in Campbell Street, Ararat.)

 Telegraph & Post Office 1861

 The Telegraph & Post Office (1861), is one of the oldest surviving Post Office buildings in Victoria.

 It was the first Victorian Post Office to be designed in the Italianate style with, for example, an arched arcade or loggia (since filled in).
 Under the influence of William Wardle, who had been appointed Inspector-General and Chief Architect at the beginning of 1861, many more Victorian Post Offices were constructed in this style including for example the Post Office in Stawell.
 The Ararat building is unusual among Post Offices in that the bluestone wall has not been rendered.

 In 1861 the mail to Melbourne closed at 07:00 and the inbound Melbourne mail was scheduled for 14:30.

 Following completion of the building, the Telegraph Office moved in.
-The town had been linked by telegraph since1858 when the line was extended from Ballarat via a Post Office that was variously called Raglan, Firey Creek, or Beaufort.
+The town had been linked by telegraph since 1858 when the line was extended from Ballarat via a Post Office that was variously called Raglan, Fiery Creek, or Beaufort.
 The telegraph went live on Thursday 11 November 1858.
 Reporting the first communication on the line, a journalist wrote ‘Now through the click click, of the small mysterious brass apparatus we find ourselves within a minute of Melbourne’.

 1876, the Post Office incorporated the Sub-Treasury Building.

 In April 1888 the Mayor asked the Postmaster General to provide the building with a clock, which was added in 1889.